20af02/MosaicFS/README.md

 The source code in this repository and resulting container images are licensed under the [MIT License](https://opensource.org/license/mit).
 Feel free to use, modify, and distribute the project as you see fit.

 ## Disclaimer:
-MosaicFS is under active development and may have limitations or bugs.
-Use at your own risk.
+MosaicFS is still in active development and may contain bugs or limitations.
+Use it at your own risk.
+We are not responsible for any data loss or other issues that may arise.

-# 6. Release Notes

-## v1.0.0 (2024-07-29)